First to Die

-First to Die is a 2003 television miniseries based on the 2001 novel of the same name by James Patterson.
+First to Die is a 2003 television film based on the 2001 novel of the same name by James Patterson.
 The film stars Tracy Pollan, Pam Grier, Angie Everhart and Carly Pope as a group of women team up to investigate a string of murders.

 Plot

 Homicide inspector Lindsay Boxer (Tracy Pollan) teams up with three other professional women to investigate a serial killer who targets brides on their honeymoon.
 While trying to solve the biggest case of her career, she finds herself falling for her partner (Gil Bellows) and battling a life-threatening illness.